 In the Data Sources tab of the Data Explorer, using the Satellite -> Imagery chooser, select <LOCAL-DATA> for the Server, select GAC for the Dataset, and click Connect.

-Choose the GAC N18 area files Image Type and select the Relative times of 8 most recent.
+Choose the GAC N18 area files Image Type.
+In the Relative tab, enter a value of 8 for Number of times.

 Select Lat/Lon for the Navigation.